sunnya97/ethereum-developers-guide/writing-tests.md

 ###### [Intro to Testing](http://truffleframework.com/docs/getting_started/testing) \[1 min read\]

-This short section from the Truffle docs explains a little about the testing process and how it fits into the overall Truffle development process.
+This short section from the [Truffle Docs](http://truffleframework.com/docs/) explains a little about the testing process and how it fits into the overall Truffle development process.

 ###### [Javascript Tests](http://truffleframework.com/docs/getting_started/javascript-tests) \[4 min read\]

-Truffle uses the Mocha framework to allow developers to write their unit tests in Javascript.
+This section describes how Truffle uses the Mocha framework to allow developers to write their unit tests in Javascript.

 ###### [Solidity Tests](http://truffleframework.com/docs/getting_started/solidity-tests) \[4 min read\]